Happy Valley-Goose Bay: Climate

-Happy Valley-Goose Bay displays a borderline humid continental climate (Köppen Dfb), close to a subarctic climate (Köppen Dfc), marked by significant snowfall in the winter, which has average highs around -12 C. Summer highs, on the other hand, average 20 C. The average high temperature stays at or below freezing for five months of the year and the low does so for six months.
+Happy Valley-Goose Bay displays a borderline humid continental climate (Köppen Dfb), close to a subarctic climate (Köppen Dfc), marked by significant snowfall during the winter, which has average highs around -12 C. Summer highs, on the other hand, average 20 C. The average high temperature stays at or below freezing for five months of the year and the low does so for six months.
 Snowfall averages nearly 406 cm per year, and can occur in all months except July and August.
 Precipitation, at nearly 940 mm, is significant year-round and is heavy for a subarctic climate at its latitude.